AmanMander123/DataCleaningCourseProject/README.md

 #Data Cleaning Course Project

 ##Script Description
-First, we read the required into objects in R.
+First, we read the data required into objects in R.

 Then we use rbind to combine the training and testing datasets